karttur/machinelearning/_posts/2018/2018-01-30-machinelearning-linreg.markdown

         #Load the Boston dataset from the datasets package library
         dataset = datasets.load_boston()
         #The sklearn organised dataset divides the dataset between the independent variables ("data") and the dependent variable ("target").
-        #To create a pandas dataframe you have to stack them
+        #To create a Pandas dataframe you have to stack them
         self.dataframe =  pd.DataFrame(data=np.column_stack((dataset.data,dataset.target)), columns=self.columns)

     def ImportUrlDataset(self,url):